 The perfect pan-seared, oven-finished steak isn’t complicated and turns out great every time if you use this chef’s method.
+It starts on the stove and finishes in the oven.

 - 1–2 steaks (suggested: New York Strip) Get meat you can trust here